-The GemStone/S 64 Bit v3.6 server requires a compatible version of GBS; versions of GBS earlier than 8.5 (or GBS v5.4.5 for VA Smalltalk, which is supported on Windows only), are not supported with GemStone/S 64 Bit v3.6 or later.
+The GemStone/S 64 Bit v3.7 server requires a compatible version of GBS; versions of GBS/VW earlier than 8.7 or GBS/VA earlier than v5.4.7 are not supported with GemStone/S 64 Bit v3.7 or later.

-In addition to using the appropriate version of GBS, you must use GemStone/S 64 Bit 3.6 client libraries with your GBS client application, to be able to log in to the v3.6 server.
+In addition to using the appropriate version of GBS, you must use GemStone/S 64 Bit 3.7 client libraries with your GBS client application, to be able to log in to the v3.7 server.
 These libraries are specific to the GemStone/S 64 Bit server version and to the client platform.